davidsilva/onyx-store-next-gen2/README.md

 ## Version History

+- **\*0.1.2** -- 2024-08-16

+  - Release to coincide with [Getting Started with Amplify Gen 2: Stripe & Lambda Functions Part 4](https://youtu.be/ZLZYq6T0sY0)
+  - On creation of a new product, we call the Stripe API to create product and price objects.
+We then update the product in our table with Stripe product and price IDs.

 - **\*0.1.1** -- 2024-07-30

-  - Release to conside with [second video](https://youtu.be/1H6S5O4C6G8)
+  - Release to coincide with [second video](https://youtu.be/1H6S5O4C6G8)
   - Added support for multiple images for each product, setting one image as a "main" image, and adding alt text for images.

 - **v0.1.0** -- 2024-07-15